Quackers71/uiux-design/week2-Requirement-Gathering/Overview.md

 The goal of requirement gathering is to understand the problem space.

-We understand the problem space by learning who the users are,
+- We understand the problem space by learning who the users are,

-when, where, why, and how they currently accomplish the task in question.
+- when, where, why, and how they currently accomplish the task in question.

-What users perceive are problems with their current practices.
-And user's wish list for improving how they currently accomplish their task.
+- What users perceive are problems with their current practices.
+- User's wish list for improving how they currently accomplish their task.

 The main pitfall of requirement gathering is that designers start designing alternatives when they do not completely understand the task, the user, or how the user currently accomplishes a task.
 In other words, they get ahead of themselves.
 They start designing without user data.